swayam315/Mockify-AI/README.md

 Mockify AI — README.md
 ⭐ Overview
 **Mockify AI is an advanced mock interview platform designed to help users practice both coding and HR-style interview rounds with an intelligent AI experience.**

-Current system capabilities include:
+**Current system capabilities include:**

-AI-assisted coding interview simulation
+-AI-assisted coding interview simulation

-Scoring, complexity analysis, and technical feedback
+-Scoring, complexity analysis, and technical feedback ->HR/behavioral Q&A interactions

-HR/behavioral Q&A interactions

-Modern user interface with pricing, about, login, and dashboard views
+->Modern user interface with pricing, about, login, and dashboard views

 The platform is 75% complete, and upcoming versions will include a connected backend & enhanced features to make it fully robust.